 When choosing a sleeping bag for backpacking, you want one that’s lightweight and highly compressible since you’re going to have to haul it in a backpack.
 Sleeping bags insulated with 800-950 goose or duck down are the best in terms of warmth by weight, but you’ll pay a premium at the top end.

-Here are our top 10 down sleeping bag picks including men’s and women’s specific bags.
+Here are our top 10 down sleeping bag and hybrid sleeping bag picks at a variety of price points.

 Be sure to read our recommendations below on how to choose the best sleeping bag for your needs.